Post

 Uploading program

 Raspberry Pi Pico has Visual Studio Code extension called MicroPico.
-I’m not sure if it works, so
+I’m not sure if it works (I suppose not), so I found out another tool: mpremote.

 1